Date Issued

 to Veterans Health Administration (VHA)

-The Chief of Staff evaluates and determines any additional reason(s) for noncompliance and ensures the Women Veterans Program Manager is full-time and free of collateral duties.
+The Chief of Staff evaluates and determines any additional reason(s) for noncompliance and ensures that providers with similar training and privileges complete ongoing professional practice evaluations of licensed independent practitioners.

 No. 9